SeanImz/JS-Quote-Generator/README.md

 # JS-Quote-Generator
-Code for Quote Generator project
+Code for Quote Generator project:
 Random quote generator with function to tweet favourite quotes.